majidkabir/Tree/README.md

 To build the project use the following command:

     # mvn package
+After that, a file named **tree-0.0.1.war** is created under the target folder
+# How to tun
-After that, a file named **tree-0.0.1.war** is created under the target folder, for running this file you should have a database, start a database by using following command:
+For running this program you should have a **PostgreSQL** database, start a database by using following command:

-    # docker
+    # docker run -e POSTGRES_USER=test -e POSTGRES_PASSWORD=test123 -e POSTGRES_DB=tree -p 5432:5432 library/postgres
-After starting the docker you can run the application:
+After starting the docker you can run the application.
+## Standalone
+You can run it with this command:

     # java -jar target/tree-0.0.1.war
+## Web container
-You can use this as a executable and deployable war file.
+You can use the war file as a executable and deployable war file.
-For
+Copy the war file to an application server web container and start it.

+# Create production docker